Meaning of Arbitrage

 In times of volatile global markets, the exchange rates of different currencies fluctuate constantly.
 An arbitrageur faces the risk of losses if there is a devaluation of the currency suddenly, where he has to sell the stock or instrument.

 Any Important International Event-

-In between the time of purchase and sell if there is any big event happens at the international level, which can impact the exchange rates or supply of that currency or commodity, etc. due to trade agreement or political situation.
-Then also the buyer may run into losses.
+In between the time of purchase and sale, if there is any big event that happens at the international level, which can impact the exchange rates or supply of that currency or commodity, etc., due to trade agreement or political situation.
+Then also, the buyer may run into losses.

 Arbitrage offers excellent return opportunities if things go as planned.
 But hardly any investment house relies solely on this strategy.
 Electronic trading has left an almost negligible scope of difference in prices of stock across different exchanges worldwide.